Manikantan16/Mini-Project/README.md

         -  using matplotlib implemented few graphs.

 - To Conclude, The Data Analytics Class Analysis has been implemented across various applications viz MySQL, Python, and Power BI.
+- I would like to say thank you to my friend Sunitha 🙏 for being a great source of inspiration.